unixabg/cryptmyuefi/README.md

 Example configurations are provided in the project examples directory.

-Each example outlines a possible configurations scenario, from building a standard kali to building an encrypted drop box RPi for remote control.
+Each example outlines a possible configurations scenario, from building a standard kali to building an encrypted drop box for remote control.

 ## Installation